yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 When you create a problem, you can limit the number of times that a student can try to answer that problem correctly.
 If unexpected issues occur for a problem, you can reset the value for one particular student's attempts back to zero so that the student can begin work over again.
 If the unexpected behavior affects all of the students in your course, you can reset the number of attempts for all students to zero.

-For more information about modifying a released problem, including other workarounds, see :ref:`Modifying a Released Problem`.
+For information about modifying a released problem, including other workarounds, see :ref:`Modifying a Released Problem`.

 .. note:: To reset the number of attempts for a problem, you need its unique identifier.
 See :ref:`find_URL`.